MatSim91/Lamp-Stack-Server/README.md

 2. Check if there is an issue with the MBR.
 3. Check for any SATA connections issues with the HDD and the machine.

+## Setting up OpenSSH connection:
+The OpenSSH came pre-installed (It shows an option to install OpenSSH while Linux Server is being installed.

+Full documentation on the OpenSSH tool: https://www.openssh.com/

+Setup steps:

+After the server was booted up and I had logged in with my user and password:
+1. To find out my server private IP address: `ip a`.
+2. Ran `sudo lsof -P | grep LISTEN` to check for all the open ports and if the port 22 was opened.
+3. Check if the OpenSSH is active and running with: `sudo service ssh status`
+4. To connect to the local server: `ssh<USER>@<IP_ADDRESS>`

+OpenSSH also allows connecting via SFTP to make it easier for file uploads to the server.

+## Users and Groups setup

+Currently I am having one small issue while trying to upload a test image to the images/ folder.
+I am getting a permissions denied message.

+The images/ folder has the following permissions: **drwxrwxr-x set as 0775** and I get the permissions denied when I try to upload an image via SFTP to that folder.
+But when I change the file permissions with `chmod 777 images/` to **drwxrwxrwx 0777** (not ideal but just for testing purposes) I am able to upload the image, so while connected via SFTP I am connected as a Public user.
+I will need to create a specific group for my username to allow these SFTP modifications.

+Also while trying to create/delete any file/directory I am getting a permission denied message.

 # Apache Installation

 # Additional Tools and Packages